Sonya Smith, state director of the Small Business Development Centers,...

 “We aren’t doing our job if you aren’t growing,” he said.

 Rose Ward, chamber vice president, agreed, saying the Hempstead Town event and others this month are designed to “reconnect small businesses with the resources they need.
-These events make it possible so people who have skills, drive and determination to succeed will have a greater opportunity,” said Ward, CEO and founder of the Uniondale consulting firm NFocus Management Group LLC.
+These events make it possible so people who have the skills, drive and determination to succeed will have a greater opportunity,” said Ward, CEO and founder of the Uniondale-based consulting firm NFocus Management Group LLC.

 Jordan Isaac, owner of Cornucopia Business Consulting in Yaphank, said he attended the three-hour event “to continue my education on programs available to small businesses and minority business enterprises to grow … I can pass [the information] along to owners that I interact with all year who have either forgotten what they heard at the workshops or have been too busy to implement them,” said Isaac, who serves as the chamber’s Suffolk County director.

-More information about future MED Week events may be found at liaacc.org/events-list/#!event-list.
+More information about future MED Week events may be found at liaacc.org/events-list/#!event-list

 SUBSCRIBE